 - Pay the Pet Deposit of $300 (if applicable)

 - Pay the first month's rent, which is pro-rated, literally to the number of days that you have possession.
 (Take amount of monthly rent, divide by number of days in month, multiply by number of days you will have possession OR call the office & we'll do the math for you!)

 - Get your keys and be on your way.

 - The electric (and gas, if applicable) services are on in CIMC's name at the time you take possession.
 We give you 3 Business Days to get these services transferred into your name.
 (You are not establishing a new service; you are simply transferring an existing service into your name.)
+You are required to provide us confirmation of this transfer.
 Please see Utilities for more details.